juanma-rm/kv260_rpicamera_to_dp/README.md

-# Forwarding the video to the DP output with Ubuntu running on the PS
+# Forwarding the Raspberry PI camera stream through the PL to the DP output with a standalone application on the PS

 ## Table of contents
 <ol>